 (1) Served less than 12 months as PMOS 79S Career Counselor since graduation from the Army Retention Course.

-(2) Served less that 12 months as Active Guard/Reserve (AGR) Career Counselor (PMOS 79S).>br> (3) Serve as Army Reserve Reenlistment NCO according to paragraph f1 below.
+(2) Served less that 12 months as Active Guard/Reserve (AGR) Career Counselor (PMOS 79S).>br>

 d.
 Permanent wear of the badge is authorized for soldiers who meet one of the following requirements: